dr-joe-wirth/phantasm/docker_build_files/README.md

-    -N, --num_threads <int>    number of processors to use                    [default: 1] -B, --bootstrap <int>      number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes      limit the core genes to those with ≤5% gaps    [default: no limiting]
+    -N, --num_threads <int>    number of processors to use                    [default: 1] -B, --bootstrap <int>      number of bootstraps to perform                [default: no bootstrapping] -F, --fewer_coregenes      limit the core genes to those with ≤5% gaps    [default: no limiting] -h, --help                 print a help message

 ##### Note: the specified output directory must not already exist.

 ## 3.4.
 Option 4: ranking possible phylogenetic markers in a known set of genomes
+This option is used to rank phylogenetic markers **after** running [option 2](#32-option-2-unknown-reference-genomes-and-known-phylogenetic-markers) or [option 3](#33-option-3-known-reference-genomes).

+Run one of the following commands.
+Be sure to replace `./phantasm_results` with an appropriate value:

+    docker run -v $(pwd):/data jwirth/phantasm:latest phantasm rankPhyloMarkers -i ./phantasm_results

+    singularity exec phantasm_latest.sif phantasm rankPhyloMarkers -i ./phantasm_results

+### Optional flags that can be specified with this step

+    -O, --out <file>           output file                    [default: 'phantasm_results/putativePhylogeneticMarkers.txt'] -N, --num_threads <int>    number of processors to use    [default: 1] -h, --help                 print a help message

+[See above](#step-2-selecting-phylogenetic-markers) for details on interpretting the data in `putativePhylogeneticMarkers.txt`.

 # 4. Analyzing the results
 All data can be found within the directory where you called `phantasm`.
 Unless the flag `-O` or `--out` was used, the results will be found in the folder `finalAnalysis`.